egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **3.** Convolutional layers are also known as “locally connected.”
 Explain what it means.

-Convolutional layers are different from the FFN layers.
+Convolutional layers are different from the Fully Connected Neural Network (FFN) layers.
 In FFN layers as the name suggests all the nodes are connected to each other among two subsequent layers.
 In CNN architecture the connected nodes are responsible from a local region.
 (If they are not processing the same part of an image then they are not connected)

 **4.** When we use CNNs for text data, what would the number of channels be for the first conv layer?